Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 [//]: # (title: Serialize built-in types)

-The Kotlin serialization library supports various built-in types, including basic types such as primitives and strings, composite types, and several standard library classes.
+The Kotlin serialization library supports various built-in types, including basic types such as primitives and strings, as well as certain standard library classes.
 The following sections describe these types in detail and provide examples of how to serialize them.

 ## Basic types

 Kotlin serialization provides built-in serializers for types that are represented as a single value in serialized data.
-This includes, primitives, strings, and enums.
+This includes primitives, strings, and enums.

 For example, here’s how you can serialize a `Long` type: